teaching-FEEC/dgm-2025.2/projects/hyperskin/README.md

 From a training perspective, balancing the data appeared to stabilize convergence and reduce loss variability between epochs.
 The model with synthetic data reached higher accuracy and lower loss after more epochs, suggesting that the GAN-generated samples helped the network generalize better across the minority class.
 The improved F1-score reflects a more balanced classification behavior, confirming that synthetic hyperspectral melanoma data played a beneficial role in improving both learning stability and predictive fairness.

 In summary, integrating FastGAN-generated hyperspectral melanoma samples into the training set led to a measurable improvement in classification performance.
 The balanced model achieved perfect recall and higher overall validation accuracy compared to the model trained on real data alone.
 Although the slight drop in specificity indicates a small increase in false positives, the results strongly suggest that GAN-based data augmentation is an effective strategy for addressing class imbalance in hyperspectral dermoscopy classification tasks.

+Does synthetic data improve the performance of a generalist classifier pretrained on large-scale datasets such as ImageNet?
+- Does it also benefit a specialist classifier pretrained on RGB melanoma images?
+- What is the optimal proportion of synthetic data to mix with real data during training?
+- How does the quality of synthetic images influence downstream classifier performance?

 ## Conclusion
 Our results show that classifiers trained with synthetic hyperspectral data perform better than those relying only on standard data augmentation or regularization.
 Adding GAN-generated melanoma images helped the models generalize better and improved sensitivity, especially for underrepresented classes.
 We also found that architectures built for high-resolution image generation, like FastGAN, work better than those designed specifically for hyperspectral synthesis—likely because our dataset has higher spatial resolution (256×256) and fewer spectral channels than typical HSI data.
 Overall, GANs outperformed VAEs on small, high-resolution datasets, producing sharper and more realistic lesion details.